As we were playing in the courtyard by the post-natal ward I heard that click that portends the overhead speaker coming to life.

 There must have been 24 newborns on that ward but in that split second, I knew the call was for mine.

 We walked around the corner to our room and there was Rosie, grey, not breathing, a skilled hand delicately applying a face mask.
 My wife and eldest were in tears standing next to her.
 As the team grew bigger, room was made for me to come to the front, and become a part of it.

 To lose one child at birth is a tragedy, to lose two……

-My blog posts are often inspired by real life, with dates and names changed.
-When Rosie was born I already had a series in mind on normal neonates.
+My blog posts are often inspired by real-life, with dates and names changed.
+When Rosie was born I already had a series on normal neonates in mind.
 I was going to take photographic records of every poo stained nappy, every normal neonatal thing I could find.
 But her respiratory arrest halted that.
-Now, a couple of years later I am able to take a step back and reflect of some of the most (clinically) important aspects of that day.
+Now, a couple of years later I am able to take a step back and reflect on some of the most (clinically) important aspects of that day.

 Quiet is calm

 I used to think that a leader was the person with the loudest voice, the one barking orders.
 This is probably a holdover from growing up under the shadow of a father in the armed forces.
 I have been to many arrests – both adult and paediatric – and have found that those that are the quietest are the best run.

 In her book Quiet, Susan Cain talks about the power of introverts, and about how they can be team leaders and effective ones at that.
 So how does that happen?
 Introverts tend to listen more than they speak, observing the environment around them, and drawing on all of the verbal and non-verbal cues presented to them.
 Because of this, they tend to hear what others have to say, reflect on it, and use that information as needed.
 A calm resuscitation is not the product of one person, but the whole team, sharing a single mental model.
 The team leader allows others to shine when needed and takes their ego out of the equation.
 How many times have you been at a resus when the doctor in charge of the airway says, “I just need one more try” as the patient continues to desaturate.